DavidLee528/davidlee528.github.io/index.md

 - [2601] One first author paper at ICLR 2026.
 (Agent Security)
 - [2601] One co-first author paper at EACL 2026 Oral.
 (LLM Safety)
 - [2508] One paper at EMNLP 2025 Findings (Agent Safety)
+- [2506] One paper at Biosensors and Bioelectronics.
+- [2504] One paper at Neurocomputing.

 <br><br>